 Fibromyalgia isn’t the same for every patient.
-There are different types of the condition which is why treatment focuses on relieving the symptoms that the particular patient experiences.
-Below, we’ll explain classifications of the different types of fibromyalgia.
+There are different types of this condition.
+Therefore, treatment focuses on relieving the symptoms that each patient experiences particularly.

 - Type 3.
-Refers to people that show a serious alteration on a psychopathological level.
+Serious alteration on a psychopathological level.

 - Type 4.
-Includes patients referred to as simulators.
+It includes patients referred to as simulators.

 Night sweats: one of the symptoms of fibromyalgia